JasonSanford/geojson-google-maps/README.md

 ## Error Handling

-`fromGeoJSON` checks for properly formatted GeoJSON.
+`from` checks for properly formatted GeoJSON.

-`toGeoJSON` returns an error object for unsupported Google Maps Overlay types.
+`to` returns an error object for unsupported Google Maps Overlay types.

     {
       "type": "Error",